 There are lots of things that can have an impact on being a healthy weight.
-As well as eating healthily, you might want to look at other things such as improving your sleep, relaxing more, moving more, counselling services and reducing alcohol intake.
+As well as eating more healthily, you might want to look at other things such as improving your sleep, relaxing more, moving more, counselling services and reducing alcohol intake.
 You may want to get support online, in person, by yourself or in a group.
 There are lots of ways to get started.
-If you want to chat through what you think might be the best option for you, do contact Health Connections Mendip.
+If you want help working out the best option for you, please contact Health Connections Mendip and we can book you a consultation with a Health Connector.
 Below are a few options:

-1. You can have a look at the NHS Better Health website which has a free 12 week course and also discounts on well known national healthy eating plans and groups.
-These include NHS weight loss plan, Slimming World, GetSlim, Noom, Weight Watchers, Second Nature and Healthier for Life.
-You do not need a GP referral – just visit the Better Health website HERE. https://www.nhs.uk/better-health/lose-weight/
+1. You can have a look at the NHS Better Health website which has details of the free 12-week NHS Weight Loss Plan and offers discounts on well known national healthy eating plans and groups, including Slimming World, GetSlim, The Body Coach app, Weight Watchers, Second Nature and Healthier for Life.
+You do not need a GP referral – just visit the Better Health website herehttps://www.nhs.uk/better-health/lose-weight/

-2. You can join Health Connections Mendip’s Healthy Lifestyle programme.
-Each week focusses on a different topic for 15 minutes and then there is peer support and goal setting – you can join for one or all of the sessions.
-Just contact Health Connections Mendip or visit our website.
+2. You can join Health Connections Mendip’s Be Healthy, Be Happy programme.
+Each week focuses on a different topic along with peer support and goal setting.
+Just contact Health Connections Mendip or visit our website to find out when the next programme is available near you.

-3. You can have a look at the Health Connections Mendip website and browse our Healthy Weight resources and our directory of services where you will find lots of community groups and services that might be of interest to you eg walking groups, stop smoking services, places to make new friends, support for your mental health and much more.
+3. You can have a look at the Health Connections Mendip website and browse our Healthy Weight resources and our directory of services where you will find lots of community groups and services that might be of interest to you, such as walking groups, stop smoking services, places to make new friends, support for your mental health and much more.

 4. If you are at high risk of type 2 diabetes, you may be eligible for the free NHS Healthier You service, which will help you to eat more healthily, lose weight and get more physically active.
 Take this quick and easy test to find out if you are at risk of type 2 diabetes.
 If you have a score greater than 16 you can self refer to the NHS Diabetes Prevention Program here. https://preventing-diabetes.co.uk/know-your-risk-dtc/